History of Apple Inc.: Apple II

-In 1979, the Apple II was chosen to be the desktop platform for the first "killer application" of the business world: VisiCalc, a spreadsheet.
-So important that the Apple II became what John Markoff described as a "VisiCalc accessory", the application created a business market for the computer and gave home users an additional reason to buy it: compatibility with the office.
+In 1979, the Apple II was chosen to be the desktop platform for what became the first killer application of the business world: VisiCalc, a spreadsheet.
+So important that the Apple II became what John Markoff described as a "VisiCalc accessory", the application unexpectedly created a business market for the computer; Wozniak later said that small businesses bought 90% of Apple IIs, not the hobbyists he and Jobs had expected.
+It gave home users an additional reason to buy Apples: Compatibility with the office.
 Before VisiCalc, Apple had been a distant third place competitor to Commodore and Tandy.

 The Apple II was one of the three "1977 Trinity" computers generally credited with creating the home computer market (the other two being the Commodore PET and the Tandy Corporation TRS-80).
 A number of different models of the Apple II were built thereafter, including the Apple IIe and Apple IIGS, which continued in public use for nearly two decades.
 The Apple II series went on to sell about six million units in total before it was discontinued in 1993.